Laurence Bassini: Watford

-Bolton Wanderers FC
+Bolton Wanderers

 On 17 April 2019, it was announced that Bassini had agreed to take over EFL Championship club Bolton Wanderers.
 On 7 May, it was reported Bassini's takeover was on the "brink of collapse" after a repeated failure to provide proof of funds to the English Football League.
 On 8 August 2019, Bassini won a court order blocking the sale of Bolton Wanderers to Football Ventures.
 His efforts, however, were eventually unsuccessful, with Football Ventures securing the completion of the sale on 28 August 2019.

-Charlton Athletic F.C
+Charlton Athletic

 In May 2020, it was revealed Bassini had a provisional agreement to buy Charlton Athletic for £1.2 million.
 However, he pulled out of the deal on May 27 due to problems stemming from Roland Duchatelet owning The Valley and Charlton's Training Ground.
 He instead decided to look into taking legal action against Bolton in an attempt to unravel their takeover and gain control of the club as it was revealed he had in fact officially owned Inner Circle Investments, the company that owned Bolton Wanderers at the time, after Ken Anderson had agreed to sell the club to him.

-Birmingham City F.C
+Birmingham City

-In November 2021 it was reported he was interested in buying Birmingham City for £27m.
+In November 2021, it was reported he was interested in buying Birmingham City for £27m.
 Further articles about his interest in purchasing Birmingham City were reported in the press in June 2022, stating he had exchanged contracts with regards to taking a 30% stake in Birmingham City in a staged deal.